Innovator Training Scheme

 Based at The University of Manchester, Translation Manchester provides support and training for pre-clinical researchers to navigate and overcome barriers that block the progression of their research.

-The aim of this joint programme is to equip and inspire researchers to explore and develop impactful research alongside industry and commercial partners.
+The aim of this programme is to equip and inspire researchers to explore and develop impactful research alongside industry and commercial partners.

 Who is it for?